 Traveling can be an exhilarating experience, but a well-packed carry-on bag is key to a smooth journey.
 Whether it’s a short business trip or a long-awaited vacation, there are essential carry-on items I always have in my carry-on to ensure comfort, convenience, and preparedness.

 This post may contain affiliate links.
-If you make a purchase through these links, I will earn a small commission at no additional cost to you.
-I will only recommend products I have personally used.
+If you make a purchase through these links, we will earn a small commission at no additional cost to you.
+We recommend products we have personally used or verified.
 Read the full disclosure here.

 If you don’t have time to read this now, pin it for later!